Christmas in Birmingham :: Holiday Traditions and Must Dos!

 Christmas at the Falls

 Located in Gadsden, Noccalula Falls is the perfect place to get your holiday fix of lights, displays, and decorations.
 I mean, what is better than the combination of waterfalls and Christmas?!
-While this annual Christmas event starts on November 24th and runs through January First, tickets have already gone on sale!
+While this annual Christmas event starts on November 23rd and runs through January First, tickets have already gone on sale!
 Visitors will be greeted with breathtaking views of millions of sparkling lights lining the park.
 They will also be able to enjoy those views on a special holiday train ride.
-Santa will be visiting the falls from November 25th-December 23rd.
+Santa will be visiting the falls from November 24th-December 23rd.
 General admission tickets to enter the falls are sold on location year round.
 However, tickets for Christmas at the Falls can only be purchased online.
 Be sure to check out the information on their website!

 I can’t wait to hear what holiday traditions you make with your family this year!
 Let me know if I missed any of your favorites!

-Previous articleUltimate Guide to Birmingham Christmas Lights
+Previous articleUltimate Guide to Local Toy Stores in Birmingham

 Meet Hannah Trammell!
 She was born and raised in Birmingham, and while college took her away to Kentucky, she eventually found her way back home to the magic city after graduating.
 She and her husband currently reside in Roebuck springs with their two wild and crazy boys Franklin (4yrs) and Amos Jon (17mo), and their sweet German shorthaired pointer Leita.
 They’re an outdoor loving family and some of their favorite memories together have been made hiking, camping(both of their boys went on their first overnight camping trip at 3 months old) taking cross country road trips out west, exploring national parks, and riding bikes.
 During the week Hannah is a Spanish interpreter at Children’s hospital.
 This month will mark 8 years since she started working at Children’s, and while this occupation has proven to be extremely mentally and emotionally challenging at times, especially once she became a mother herself, she states that, “it has been an honor to use my language skills to directly serve our Spanish speaking families who walk through our hospital doors.”
 Her childhood was filled with Latin influence thanks to her precious Puerto Rican abuela, but her love for the Spanish language really flourished in college.
 Now, 8 years later, she is a Nationally board certified medical interpreter.
 Her husband Taylor is also in the medical field and owns a small independent retail pharmacy in Crestwood (Crestwood pharmacy and soda fountain) where he operates as the best community pharmacist she knows!
 When she’s not spending time with her family or working, she finds joy in thrifting and making old treasures new, running, reading, dancing, and in savoring a cup of super hot and creamy coffee at home.
 She has always enjoyed writing and feels that she expresses herself best when she can get her racing thoughts written down on paper.
 Hannah is so excited and thankful to be a part of this group of diverse Birmingham mamas and she looks forward to sharing her words with other moms in Birmingham